RaijmakersH/az900-labs/Instructions/Walkthroughs/15-Manage resource locks.md

     ![Screenshot of the Lock with the Delete link highlighted.](../images/1604.png)

 3. Return to the storage account blade and confirm you can now delete the resource.
-You will need to type it teh storage account name to confirm.
+You will need to type it the storage account name to confirm.

 Congratulations!
 You created a resource group, added a lock to resource group and tested deletion of a resource in the resource group, removed the resource lock and then deleted the resource.